CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 Profiled tuning can be treated much the same way as tuning a normal PID, but the introduction of a profile means much of the response can be calculated in advance with feed-forwards.
 This results in much of the work being done due to feed forward, with the feedback gains being used to account for any error in the system.

-In Phoenix 6, you can either generate your own profile and feed in the position and velocity setpoints, or use MotionMagic® and let the Talon generate the profile for you.
-In either case the Talon will have Velocity and/or Acceleration setpoints that it can use the kV and kA feedforward terms on, for more accurate profile following.
+In Phoenix 6, you can either generate your own profile and feed in the position and velocity setpoints, or use Motion Magic® and let the Talon generate the profile for you.
+In either case the Talon will have Velocity and/or Acceleration setpoints that it use for the kV and kA feedforward terms, resulting in more accurate profile following.

 Red is the position setpoint in rotations, blue is the velocity setpoint in rps, yellow is the acceleration setpoint in rot/s², purple is the current position, brown is the current velocity, orange is the current acceleration, and green is the torque current in amps.
-This particular mechanism has a 20:1 gear reduction, with the ``RotorToSensorRatio`` and ``SensorToMechanismRatio`` configs set up accordingly.
+This particular mechanism has a 1:1 gear ratio with high inertia.

 The example below uses a pre-generated profile for the system to follow, and the general steps to tune it are below:

 1. Zero all PID gains.
 2. Set a setpoint relatively nearby (typically 0.1 mechanism rotations).
 This isn't relevant for the simulation, as the setpoint is determined by the pre-generated profile.
 3. Increase kS until the system starts moving, then back off to just before that movement.
-4. Increase kA until the measured position matches the profiled position at the beginning.
+4. Increase kA until the slope of the measured velocity matches the slope of the profiled velocity at the beginning.
+In the simulation, you can also look at the measured and profiled acceleration.
-5. Increase kV until the measured position matches the profiled position at the end.
+5. Increase kV until the measured velocity matches the profiled velocity towards the end of the "cruise" time (constant velocity setpoint).
+For many mechanisms, the kV can be left 0.
 6. Increase kP until you notice significant overshoot or oscillation (even during motion at cruise velocity).
 7. Increase kD until the overshoot/oscillation stops happening.
 8. Repeat steps 6 and 7 until increasing kD results in more oscillation, or until the system oscillates on its way to the setpoint.
 If oscillation on the way to setpoint is seen, decrease kD until it stops.
 Then reduce kP until any remaining overshoot stops.
 The goal is to maximize kP and kD to minimize the travel time.

+.. tip:: Values of kP=0, kD=6000 demonstrate the "oscillates on its way to the setpoint" case.

 .. dropdown:: "Why" for each step